 Field Study and Results

 The survey was conducted by a team of 19 student volunteers and 2 researchers.
-According to the field survey, the major problem regarding the speech intelligibility was found due to moderately high reverberation time, incongruous sound pressure level and lack of sound diffusion, especially in Bengali language.
+According to the field survey, the major problem regarding the speech intelligibility was found due to moderately high reverberation time, incongruous sound pressure level and lack of sound diffusion, especially in the Bengali language.
 To improve the situation and to make the comfortable sonic environment, wall and ceiling design were proposed.

+Calculation of RT

-Calculation of RT:During the jury session, the jurors generally seat of the chairs, while the students seat or stand behind the jurors to observe the jury.
+During the jury session, the jurors generally seat of the chairs, while the students seat or stand behind the jurors to observe the jury.
 In the case room, it was found that, about 50-75 observers remain present during the session.
 Therefore, the occupants were considered as 75 persons at a time in the room for the study.
 Information about the case jury room was collected from the design consulting firm (Riddhi Architects, Dhaka) and architectural construction drawings were used to measure the variables by calculating the properties and dimensions of the materials.
-Figure 06 presents the interior view of the existing case jury room, while the section of the room shows the material properties and dimensions (Figure 07), which was used to calculate the Reverberation time.
+Figure 6 presents the interior view of the existing case jury room, while the section of the room shows the material properties and dimensions (Figure 7), which was used to calculate the Reverberation time.